splunk/splunk-shuttl/README.md

 ### Splunk Index Configuration

-In addition, you need to configure Splunk to call the archiver script (set coldToFrozenScript) for each index that is being archived.
+In addition, you need to configure Splunk to call the archiver script (setting the coldToFrozenScript and/or warmToColdScript) for each index that is being archived.
 You can do this by creating an indexes.conf file in $SPLUNK_HOME/etc/apps/shuttl/local with the appropriate config stanzas.
 An example is as follows:

 	[mytest]